d-uzlov/k8s-homelab/video/experiments/radium/readme.md

 This is supposed to be a somewhat functional online player for OME streams.

-This deployment uses `next` branch from the repo, because master branch doesn't suport OME.
+This deployment uses `next` branch from the repo, because master branch doesn't support OME.

-The app requres you to pin the stream URL before deploying it.
+The app requires you to pin the stream URL before deploying it.
 There is a chat on the page.
-It isn't very functional: history is not availabla, security is not available, emotes seem to be partially broken.
+It isn't very functional: history is not available, security is not available, emotes seem to be partially broken.

 However, the `next` branch seems to lack features compared to description in master branch, and the project seems to be abandoned.